xingvoong/integrate-LLM-to-webapp/README.md

 # integrate-LLM-to-webapp
-How to integrate  LLM to webapp using python, with the help of chat GPT 3.5
+How to integrate  LLM to web app using Python, with the help of chat GPT 3.5

 ## background

-I had an interview with a startup who want people build applications to use and interact with LLM and ML model.
+I had an interview with a startup that wants people to build applications to use and interact with LLM and ML models.
 The interviewer processed to ask me an algorithm question.
-During the time to solve the algorithm, I kept spacing out, and thought about how I can make an web app that use chatGPT in less than 3 hours.
-The morning after the interview, I have an MVP product.
+During the time to solve the algorithm, I kept spacing out and thought about how I can make a web app that use chatGPT in less than 3 hours.
+The morning after, I have an MVP product.

 ## screenshots